-- Merge your Email campaign with the best SMTP services.
-This can improve the user experience and a better reputation for your domain.
+- Merge your email campaign with the premium SMTP services.
+As it will improve the user experience and results in a higher domain reputation.

-- Join News Letters.
-This will allow a number of emails to appear in your inbox and improve your service reputation.
+- Join newsletters.
+And it will allow a number of emails to appear in your inbox and improve your domain reputation.

-- Send it to your friend’s list and request to mark your email as non-spam and ask for their reply.
+- Send emails to your friend’s list and request to mark your email as non-spam and ask for their reply.

-- Make every effort to establish an audience and then warm up to the audience.
-This way, you’ll get the highest level of interaction from your users and facilitate the “warming up procedure” a lot simpler.
+- Make every effort to establish an audience and then start warming up with your audience.
+In this way, you’ll get the highest level of interaction from your users and facilitate the “warming up procedure“.

-How to Warm Up SMTP Server IP – Monitor IP Reputation
+How to Warm Up an IP Adress – Monitor IP Reputation

-You will have to track your Bounce rate, reputation scores, and user feedback.
+You will have to track your Bounce rate, reputation score, and user feedback.

-You can also track open rates and unsubscribe.
-This gives you an insight into the way users interact with your emails.
+You can also track open rates and unsubscribed users.
+As it will give you an insight into the way users interact with your emails.

 The right tools to assess your IP reputation are the first step to success.
-These are some tools and resources that you can use:
+So, these are some tools and resources that you can use:

 The score is ranked between 0 and 100, and it will show you how is your performance.
-Typically it’s suggested that you keep your score at 90 or higher as a sender.
+Typically it’s suggested that you keep your sender score at 90 or higher.

-It will tell you how every network provider Cisco manages views your reputation, and the rating of their reputation is based on Poor, Neutral and Good.
+It will tell you how network providers cisco manages to examine and manage your reputation, and the rating of their reputation is based on Poor, Neutral and Good.